jasonday/printThis/README.md

 Eliminates any inline style attributes from the content.
 Off by default.

 #### removeInlineSelector
 Eliminates custom inline style attributes from the content.
 Off by default.
-Requires removeInline to be true Excepts custom jquery selectors.
+Requires removeInline to be true.
+Excepts custom jquery selectors.
 Default is "body *"

 #### printDelay